cx478815108/TokenOperationQueue/README.md

 ### TokenSerialQueue

-A DISPATCH_QUEUE_SERIAL wrapper that allow you blocks execution of the current thread until the operation object finishes its task or stop operations witch are not running.
+A DISPATCH_QUEUE_SERIAL wrapper that allow you blocks execution of the current thread until the operation object finishes its task or stop operations whitch are not running.

 ## Usage